What’s the best way of extending the life of your guitar strings? The answer is simple: Keep them clean.

 What is a String Cleaner?

-But as I said in the intro, guitars aren’t meant to last forever.
-You can’t preserve a set of strings for years, however clean you keep them; so the switch them out at regular intervals anyway.
+But as I said in the introduction, strings aren’t meant to last forever.
+You can’t preserve a set for years, however, you can keep them and switch them out at regular intervals.
 But getting in the habit of keeping them clean while they’re on your guitar will have a big impact on the tone and even speed.

 Buyer’s Guide – Key Considerations